guardian/guardian-configuration/README.md

     These properties are provided by a war resource usually located at `/conf/global.properties`.

-8. _Environment properties_: Properties which are passed to the JVM when started.
+8. _Java System properties_: Properties which are passed to the JVM when started.
 	These should generally not be used unless required by deployment in a restrictive hosting environment, i.e. Heroku.

 Only properties of types 3 through 7 should be provided to applications.
 They